leonw774/lreng/README.md

 ### Function maker and argument binder

 The function makers `{ ... }` and macro maker turns the wrapped expression into a function.
 The created function has no argument by default.
 Empty function is not allowed.

 The argument binder `x => func` binds *one* argument identifier to a function.
+A function can have at most one argument.

 ### Macro maker